aamemiya/letkf/lorenz63/README.md

 ### Visualization

 For quicklook, the easiest way is to use [GrADS](http://cola.gmu.edu/grads/) (The Grid Analysis and Display System).
-Some ctl files are prepared for the data.
-Below are examples.
+Some ctl files are prepared in the same directory as data files.

+Other languages or tools may be more suitable for analysing data.
+Reading the data with fortran is straightforward.
+When you read data with other languages, be sure that there are buffer spaces in sequential data records as follows.

+     4 byte buffer
+     4*nx byte data array (t=1)
+     4 byte buffer
+     4 byte buffer
+     4*nx byte data array (t=2)
+     4 byte array

 ## Changing configurations

 ## References